WIAS-PDELib/ChargeTransport.jl/docs/src/PSC.md

 ```

 ## Example 3: Illumination
-Add uniform illumination to the previous code by setting
+Add uniform photogeneration to the previous code by setting

 ```julia
 data.generationModel = GenerationUniform